 The MLA Handbook advises block quotations for quoted prose that runs over four lines or poetry that runs more than three lines.4 Unfortunately, line length can vary dramatically when viewed on different mobile devices, so this recommendation isn’t particularly helpful outside of printed academic projects.

-With apologies to longtime readers who have read this many times before, if you don’t have an official style guide already and are wondering which one to follow, I always recommend Chicago style first because it is a comprehensive and versatile option for general business writing as well as most fiction and nonfiction publishing.
+With apologies to longtime readers who have read this many times before, if you are wondering which style guide to follow, I always recommend Chicago style first because it is a comprehensive and versatile option for general business writing as well as most fiction and nonfiction publishing.

 How to Introduce Block Quotations

 Block quotations that start with a complete sentence are usually introduced with a complete sentence ending with a colon.6

 (All of the examples below use Latin filler text to maintain emphasis on formatting.)

 “Block Quotations, Part 3: Block Quotation Issues and Concerns” discusses special considerations when using block quotations such as copyright issues, reader expectations, and alternative options.